 The refuge was established to safeguard and enhance the wildlife habitat of Sanibel Island, to protect endangered and threatened species, and to provide feeding, nesting, and roosting areas for migratory birds.
 The refuge is part of the largest undeveloped mangrove ecosystem in the United States and is world famous for its spectacular migratory bird populations.
 In 1967, the refuge was renamed for conservation pioneer Jay Norwood “Ding” Darling, who was instrumental in its founding.
 More than 40 percent of the refuge is Congressionally designated wilderness.

-Tours are offered throughout the year by staff and volunteer naturalist.
+Interpretive tours are offered throughout the year by staff and volunteer naturalist.
 Winter tours and programs begin in January and continue through mid-April.
-Summer tours and programs begin in June and end mid-August.
+Summer tours and programs begin in June and end in August.
 All refuge led tours are by reservation only on dingdarling.eventbrite.com.
 Opportunities are added regularly, so check back weekly to see what there is!

 What We Do